Energy - the Best Deal

 In the past the Distributed Network Service Providers (DNSPs) were satisfied with their monopoly, generating high reliable regulated margins from managing passive distribution networks, including poles and wires and transformers.

-As electrification and consumer energy resources expanded and the transformation of our grid progressed, some business senior leaders and Boards quite rightly looked at the possibilities to expand their regulated monopolies.
+As consumer energy resources expanded and the transformation of our grid progressed, some business senior leaders and Boards have looked at the possibilities to expand their regulated monopolies.
 Maybe they could add new classes of active assets such as EV chargers, community batteries, and community solar initiatives to their portfolios?
 Or even fund or own commercial solar?

 This is where the AER comes in, with its mandate to ensure that ‘consumers are better off now and into the future’, i.e. to get the best deal.